aesop101/Spatial-GNN/README.md

 # Spatial-GNN

-A high-performance Graph Attention Network (GAT) with spatial priors for region embedding.
+Application of Graph Attention Network (GAT) for spatial use.

 ## Quick Start